 Now, Dittisham is a bit tricky.
 If you finish a section here, then (at the time of writing) the easiest option is a boat to Dartmouth.
 Operated by both Dittisham Ferries and Greenway Ferry.

 If you are staying in Dartmouth, then perfect.
 If you are staying in Totnes, or anywhere in the opposite direction to Dartmouth, then not so much.
 See below for more details.

 Public transport if you finish a walk in Dittisham

-If you have walked the Dart Valley Trail from Totnes to Dittisham, you could just continue the walk along the trail to reach Dartmouth.
+As such, if you have walked the Dart Valley Trail from Totnes to Dittisham, I would suggest just continuing the walk along the river to reach Dartmouth.
 If you do this, I would recommend crossing the river from Dittisham to Greenway, to finish the walk on the north side.
 The remainder of the route on the south side is very challenging.
 I mean, you can do it if you want, but you have been warned.

 Public Transport for Dartmouth and Totnes

 Totnes and Dartmouth are connect by the number 92 bus, so that’s easy.
 Be wary of Sundays though, as there are maybe 3 buses in the whole day.
 There is also a boat you can get between the two however, it doesn’t run daily and only goes a couple of times a day.

 Totnes is on the Great Western Railway line, so it’s pretty easy to get to if you are not staying in the area.

 What amenities are there along the Dart Valley Trail?